stefs304/mhclovac/README.md

 ### Introduction

 Molecules of major histocompatibility complex (MHC) help the adaptive immune system recognize the foreign peptides by presenting them on the surface of the cells where they are accessible to the surveillance activity of the T cells.
-The interaction of MHC molecules and the peptides depends on number of factors including position of the charged residues in the peptide and hydrophobic interactions with the pocket of MHC molecules [(Rothbard, J. B., Gefter, M. L., 1991)](https://doi.org/10.1146/annurev.iy.09.040191.002523).
+The interaction of MHC molecules and the peptides depends on number of factors including position of the charged residues in the peptide and hydrophobic interactions with the pocket of MHC molecules.
 MHCLovac is an MHC binding prediction method that focuses on physicochemical properties that facilitate interaction between a peptide and MHC molecules.
 This method is based on modeling physicochemical properties of peptides in a way that captures the nearest neighbor effect of amino acid residues.
-In other words this method is based on the following hypothesis: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide at the neighboring positions.
+In other words, this method is based on the following hypothesis: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide at the neighboring positions.
-Using this approach each peptide is represented by a set of modeled physicochemical profiles (distributions of certain property) which are further reduced to the fixed number of discrete data points to obtain the discrete physicochemical profiles.
+Using this approach each peptide is represented by a set of modeled physicochemical profiles (distributions of certain property) which are further reduced to the fixed number of discrete data points to obtain discrete physicochemical profiles.
 Discrete profiles are used as input features for binding prediction models.
 This method allows for direct comparison of physicochemical profiles of peptides of different sequence lengths, which is an important feature of MHCLovac.